mtfreepress/mt-2024-elections/inputs/content/how-to-vote.md

 If you plan to vote at the polls, just be sure you know where your polling location is and head there between 7 a.m. and 8 p.m. on Election Day.
 You'll need to provide a photo ID and sign the precinct register, at which point you’ll get your ballot and be directed to a voting booth.
 If you have any technical questions or run into any problems, the election judges at your polling place should be able to help you.

 ### I have a friend or family member who isn't able to drop off his or her mail-in ballot.
 Can I do it for them?
 Yes, you can.
-The Montana Legislature did make some changes to ballot collection laws in 2021 related to paid ballot collection, those changes have also been blocked by the Montana Supreme Court.
+The Montana Legislature did make some changes to ballot collection laws in 2021 related to paid ballot collection, but those changes have also been blocked by the Montana Supreme Court.

 ### Who should I vote for?